open-telemetry/opentelemetry-java-contrib/docs/repository-settings.md

 ### `dependabot/**/*`

-* Status checks that are required:
+* Require status checks to pass before merging > Status checks that are required:

   EasyCLA